Fit and proper assessments

 In exceptional circumstances we may decide to assess an incumbent management, co-policymaker, supervisory board member or holder of a qualifying holding for fitness, propriety, or both.
 Such a reassessment only takes place if facts or circumstances arise that provide grounds for revisiting a previous assessment.

-In order to apply for a fitness or propriety assessment, please use the the online form ‘Initial assessment crypto service providers’ in the Digital Supervision Portal.
+In order to apply for a fitness or propriety assessment, please use the the online form ‘Initial assessment crypto service providers’ in Supervisory applications within My DNB.
 We will not process any applications for assessment submitted without a request for registration.

 Do you have any question about providing crypto services?
 Please email us at: firstname.lastname@example.org.